MarkusRosen/markusrosen.github.io/_posts/2020-10-19-keras-regression-efficient-net.md

 ### Splitting the data

 Our data needs to be split into training, validation, and test datasets.
 Additionally, we want to compute a naive baseline, where we assume that our training mean is our prediction value.
 The basic idea behind this is that anyone could just take the training data's mean to predict new data and might already get good results without any machine learning knowledge.
-With this, we can later better understand how useful our actual CNN predictions are compared to the baseline.
+With this, we can later better understand how useful our actual CNN predictions are compared to the naive baseline.
 The following two lines of code need to be added to our run function from before.

 ```python
 def run():